codehaus/groovy-native-launcher/README.txt

   * location and name of jvm dynamic library (jvmstarter.c)
   * getting the location of the current process' executable (jst_fileutils.c)
+  * supporting platform peculiarities like looking up java home from windows registry and using the standard java installation location on os-x

 Java launcher generator
 -----------------------